Donrwalsh/syxer/README.md

 - [ ] Write up notes from 2/22 stakeholder discussions.
 - [ ] Seems like it could be cool to standardize the selection of cells based on stat description (+ round designation) to do away with the verbose spreadsheet referencing over and over again.
+- [ ] Player spreadsheet red point values are decorative only and aren't used in calculations...

 ## Outstanding Questions:

 - [x] Does grouping Double Bogeys and Double Bogey+s together change the overall stroke score?
   - yes, but this was an administrative decision for record-keeping so it can stay this way.
 (I happened to code with this assumption so we good here)
+- [ ] When we're talking No Stats for partial data, how does Makes play into that?
+- [ ] In the event that a player does not make a selection in time for kickoff, what happens?
+Is a default selection made or are they penalized and required to make a selection after data starts rolling in?

 ## Train of Thought / Working Notes